PrabhjitDutta/Internship_Project_Files/README.md

 ### Project #11

 To receive Temperature and Humidity data form multiple devices connected with DHT 11 sensor in a single server (On the Same Local Area Network) and store that data in a database in the Server Machine.
 Then use that database to show the latest data in a local server as well as in multiple Android devices connected on the same Local Area Network.

+### Project #12

+To store Temperature and Humidity data form multiple devices connected with DHT 11 sensor in a cloud database.
+Then use that database to show the latest data in a webpage as well as in multiple Android devices.